rakugoteam/emojis-docs/docs/index.md

 - [EmojiIcon]: A node that displays an Emoji.
 - [EmojiButton]: A node that displays an Emoji as a button.

-## Singletons

-- [EmojisDB]: singleton for easy use of emojis anywhere in your project.

 [Emoji Finder Tutorial]:HowToUse.md
 [Export Settings]:Export.md